 Irritable bowel syndrome (IBS) is a common gastroenteric condition that presents as bloating, abdominal cramps and diarrhoea.
 It has long been suspected that there is a link between IBS and neuropsychiatric dysfunction, as the condition is often comorbid with psychiatric conditions such as anxiety, depression and PTSD.
 Acute symptoms often arise in times of mental distress.
 However, as endocannabinoids are expressed in the enteric nervous system (ENS), as well as the areas of the brain affected by such psychiatric disorders, their effect may be independent.

-Serotonin also plays a part in IBS, influencing gut motility (the peristaltic actions of the colon, which become “spastic” or uncontrolled during bouts of IBS), sensitivity and secretion of fluid.
+Serotonin also plays a part in IBS, partially influencing gut motility (the peristaltic actions of the colon, which become “spastic” or uncontrolled during bouts of IBS), sensitivity and secretion of fluid.
 Interestingly, IBS-D (characterised by diarrhoea) sufferers have been shown to have increased blood serotonin levels, while sufferers of IBS-C (characterised by constipation) experience reduced levels of serotonin.

 The effect of serotonin in IBS sufferers suggests a correlation with endocannabinoid deficiency, given that ingestion of cannabinoids affects blood levels of serotonin.
 With that being said, it is particularly difficult to pinpoint, as in certain cases serotonin levels deficient and in others serotonin levels are excessive.